-“Everyday Ambassador” is a movement for critical thinking and reflective action on individual public service and global citizenship in a digital age.
-Our online content is brought to you by the following team of passionate, dedicated team members.
+“Everyday Ambassador” is a movement for critical thinking and reflective action on individual public service and global citizenship in a digital age, brought to you by our team of passionate, dedicated team members.
 If you are interested in joining the EA Team, please contact Kate for details.

 Chex Yu: Social Media Manager

-Kate directs the EA Team, edits all site content, cultivates new Partnerships, and represents EA through publishing articles, public speaking, and hosting workshops.
+Kate directs the EA Team and authored the forthcoming book, Everyday Ambassador: Creating Connections that Last in a Digitally Distracted World.
 She feels perpetually blessed for the talent and passion each member brings to the mission and movement!